techlahoma/okcjs-website/source/_posts/2012-08-17-meeting-august-21-double-javascript.md

 ---

-{% img /images/posters/2012-August-21-DoubleJavascript-D3-Frisby.jpg 700 Double Javascript D3 + FrisbyJs %}
+{% img  /okcjs-website/images/posters//2012-August-21-DoubleJavascript-D3-Frisby.jpg  700 "Hyperkick Your Javascript" "D3.js with Jesse Harlin and Frisby.js with Vance Lucas" %}

 ## This Month